sts10/remote-words/readme.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install)
 2. Clone this repo and `cd` into this directory.
-3. `mkdir lists && mkdir lists/raw`
+3. `mkdir -p lists/raw && mkdir -p lists/usable/long && mkdir -p lists/usable/short`
 4. `cargo run --release`

 Locations of input file and created files are all hard-coded.
 Created lists will be printed to `lists/raw/`.

 ## Lists/layouts

-Each list in the `lists/usable` sub-directory corresponds to a different, common keyboard layout.
-All lists are 7,776-words long, which means that each word adds approximately 12.925 bits to a passphrase.
+Each list in the `lists/usable/short` and `lists/usable/long` sub-directories correspond to a different, common keyboard layout.
+"Long" lists are 7,776-words long, which means that each word adds approximately 12.925 bits to a passphrase.
+"Short" lists are 1,296-words long, which means that each word from them adds approximately 10.34 bits of entropy to a passphrase.

-**Guidance**: to minimize the number of "clicks" you must execute to enter a passphrase, use the word list that corresponds to the keyboard layout you're asked to enter the passphrase with.
+**Guidance**: To minimize the number of "clicks" you must execute to enter a passphrase, use the word list that corresponds to the keyboard layout you're asked to enter the passphrase with.

 All layouts are ortholinear, which is both realistic (from the layouts I've seen on Smart TV apps) and simplifies travel-distance calculations.